Violet Lemon Poppy Seed Cake - A cake for spring!

 - Pick wild violet flowers with stems and leaves the day before and press them between 2 pieces of parchment paper in a flower press or in books.

-- Preheat the oven to 350˚F/175˚C. Grease two 6-inch cake pans or one 8-inch or 9-inch cake pan.
+- Preheat the oven to 350˚F/175˚C. Grease two 6-inch cake pans.
 Line the bottom of each pan with a parchment paper circle.

-- In the bowl of a stand mixer fitted with a paddle attachment or with a hand mixer, cream together the butter and sugar until pale and fluffy, about 2-3 minutes.
+- In the bowl of a stand mixer fitted with a paddle attachment, cream together the butter and sugar until pale and fluffy, about 2-3 minutes.

 - Crack the eggs into a small bowl or measuring cup first before adding them to the butter-sugar mixture to avoid adding any eggshell fragments.
 Add the cracked eggs and beat them into the mixture for about 3-4 minutes.